Susie Wiles: Early life and education

-The Summeralls lived in Connecticut for three years before moving into a large home in Saddle River, New Jersey, in July 1967.
+The Summeralls lived in Stamford, Connecticut, for three years before moving into a large home in Saddle River, New Jersey, in July 1967.
 In his autobiography Summerall: On and Off the Air (2006), Pat stated that Katharine "raised our children virtually on her own" and that he had "failed them as a father in the most critical years" in favor of his sports career.
-Summerall played basketball and tennis, as well as ran track and field.
+Susan played basketball and tennis, as well as running track and field.
 She was a member of the Girl Scouts of the USA troop that her mother ran.
 Summerall is an Episcopalian.
-She graduated from the Academy of the Holy Angels in Demarest, New Jersey, in 1975 and from the University of Maryland, College Park in 1978.
+She graduated from the Academy of the Holy Angels in Demarest, New Jersey, in 1975 and from the University of Maryland, College Park, in 1978.